on4r4p/Copernicus/README.md

 		       -l LANG, Country : en,zh-CN,es,ar,pt,ja,ru,fr,de...

-		       -c2e TRUE-FALSE Only use the city arg with search engine
+		       -c2e  Only use the city arg with search engine

-		       -c2w TRUE-FALSE, Only use the city arg with whitepages
+		       -c2w Only use the city arg with whitepages

 		       -f2e Search with full name not only Family name with skye or facebook -n2w Dont only use Family name with whitepages use fullname instead